 In addition to providing the general application materials requested of those applying for Internship funding in SAFE, interested students should include the following items in their online submissions: An itemized budget of anticipated expenses, an uploaded PDF of the student's Princeton academic record from SCORE, and an uploaded PDF copy of a letter from the employer hosting the internship (the letter must confirm that the internship has been awarded, that it will take place in Canada, and that it is non-paying).
 Undergraduates of any citizenship may apply.

-The SAFE summer internship in Canada funding application will open on March 1, 2014, and will remain open until April 30, 2014.
-All submitted applications in SAFE will be reviewed in early-to-mid May, and awards will be announced shortly thereafter.
+The SAFE summer internship in Canada funding application will open on February 1, 2017, and will remain open until March 30, 2017.
+All submitted applications in SAFE will be reviewed in early April, and awards will be announced shortly thereafter.

 The Committee for Canadian Studies provides research grants to graduate and undergraduate students who are conducting research concerning Canada.

 Interested undergraduate students are invited to submit applications via the Student Activities Funding Engine, or SAFE (http://www.princeton.edu/studentfunding/).
-The application should provide a clear description of the student's anticipated project, as well as an outline of expenses that will be incurred.
+The application should provide a clear description of the student's anticipated senior thesis or independent project, as well as an outline of expenses that will be incurred.

-Spring 2014 Application Deadline (for juniors, sophomores, or freshmen performing research during the upcoming summer months): Friday, March 28, 2014
+Spring 2017 Application Deadline (for juniors, sophomores, or freshmen pursuing senior thesis research and/or independent research projects during the upcoming summer months): Tuesday, January 2, 2017

-If awarded general research funding from the Canadian Studies Program, when the project has been completed, the student must upload receipts to SAFE as scanned PDF documents, and he/she must also upload a brief report of how the funding was used for the project.
+If awarded senior thesis or independent research project funding from the Canadian Studies Program, when the research/project has been completed, the student must upload receipts to SAFE as scanned PDF documents, and he/she must also upload a brief report of how the funding was used.
 Alternatively, the student can e-mail the documentation to the Canadian Studies Program Manager.

 Canadian Studies invites applications for faculty grants intended to enrich the curriculum by encouraging faculty to incorporate facets of Canadian culture, history, and political thought into their syllabi.